 Place the pork into a large Ziploc baggie and pour 3/4 of the marinade in.
 Seal the bag and massage the meat to mix the marinade in and refrigerate over night.
 I like to flip the bag and massage the meat in the morning as well.
 Seal and refrigerate the excess marinade aside for basting during the cook.

-Pre-heat your grill and get it set up for a medium to high heat indirect cook.
+Heat your grill and get it set up for a medium to high heat indirect cook.

-Once your grill is up to temp remove the tenderloin from the baggie and shake off excess marinade.
+Once your grill is up to temp remove the loin from the baggie and shake off excess marinade.
 You will want to leave a light coating of the marinade on the pork.
 Place the in the area of the grill you have set up for indirect heat, over your drip pans.

 You may want to check your temps here, remember we are shooting for about 140 degrees max.
 At this point ideally the center of your meat is somewhere around 115 degrees.